Xyrohh/website-docs/en/rules.md

 0.6 **Without DT**, 1.0 **With DT**.

 For Maple That's:
-60 **Without DT**, 90 **With DT**.
+60 **Without DT**, 100 **With DT**.

 ##### Flashlight:
 FL Removers are **allowed**, but only in certain circumstances.
-If a map's difficulty is higher than 7 Stars After Mods, (Meaning if you apply a mod and the star rating goes above 7 stars), you cannot use flashlight remover.
+If a map's difficulty is higher than 7 Stars After Mods, (Meaning If you apply a mod and the star rating goes above 7 stars), you cannot use flashlight remover.

 ##### Multiple Cheats:
-You can't now have more than **ONE** cheat instance/client open at the same time. this also applies to combining cheats, if you get caught doing so you will be banned.
+You can't now have more than **ONE** cheat instance/client open at the same time. this also applies to combining cheats. doing so, you will be banned.

 *The only exception for this rule is combining osu!rx (V1 or V2) with Kat's AA/any kind of Aim assist that doesn't have timewarp & relax.*